pbklink/motif-core/etc/motif-core.api.md

 }

 // @public (undocumented)
-export namespace KeyedCorrectnessList {
+export namespace KeyedCorrectnessSettableList {
     // (undocumented)
     export type AfterRecordChangedEventHandler = (this: void, index: Integer) => void;
     // (undocumented)
     export type BeforeRecordChangeEventHandler = (this: void, index: Integer) => void;
 }

-// Warning: (ae-missing-release-tag) "KeyedCorrectnessListItem" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-// Warning: (ae-missing-release-tag) "KeyedCorrectnessListItem" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "KeyedCorrectnessSettableListItem" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
+export interface KeyedCorrectnessSettableListItem extends DisposableRecord, KeyedRecord, CorrectnessSettableListItem {
+}

+// Warning: (ae-missing-release-tag) "KeyedCorrectnessTableRecordDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "KeyedCorrectnessTableRecordDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
-export interface KeyedCorrectnessListItem {
+export interface KeyedCorrectnessTableRecordDefinition<Record extends KeyedCorrectnessListItem> extends TableRecordDefinition {
     // (undocumented)
-    readonly correctnessId: CorrectnessId;
+    readonly record: Record;
+}

+// @public (undocumented)
+export namespace KeyedCorrectnessTableRecordDefinition {
+    // Warning: (ae-forgotten-export) The symbol "KeyedRecord" needs to be exported by the entry point public-api.d.ts
+    //
     // (undocumented)
-    createKey(): KeyedCorrectnessListItem.Key;
+    export function createKey<Record extends KeyedCorrectnessListItem>(record: Record): import("src/code/sys/keyed-record").KeyedRecord.Key;
+}

+// Warning: (ae-missing-release-tag) "KeyedRecord" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "KeyedRecord" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface KeyedRecord {
     // (undocumented)
+    createKey(): KeyedRecord.Key;
+    // (undocumented)
     dispose(): void;
     // (undocumented)
     readonly mapKey: MapKey;
-    // (undocumented)
-    setListCorrectness(value: CorrectnessId): void;
-    // (undocumented)
-    subscribeCorrectnessChangedEvent(handler: KeyedCorrectnessListItem.CorrectnessChangedEventHandler): MultiEvent.DefinedSubscriptionId;
-    // (undocumented)
-    unsubscribeCorrectnessChangedEvent(subscriptionId: MultiEvent.SubscriptionId): void;
 }

 // @public (undocumented)
-export namespace KeyedCorrectnessListItem {
+export namespace KeyedRecord {
     // (undocumented)
-    export type CorrectnessChangedEventHandler = (this: void) => void;
-    // (undocumented)
     export interface Key {
         // (undocumented)
         readonly mapKey: MapKey;
     }
-}

-// Warning: (ae-missing-release-tag) "KeyedCorrectnessRecordTableRecordSource" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-// Warning: (ae-missing-release-tag) "KeyedCorrectnessRecordTableRecordSource" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export abstract class KeyedCorrectnessRecordTableRecordSource<Record extends KeyedCorrectnessListItem, RecordList extends KeyedCorrectnessList<Record>> extends RecordTableRecordSource<Record, RecordList> {
-}

-// @public (undocumented)
-export namespace KeyedCorrectnessRecordTableRecordSource {
-    // (undocumented)
-    export namespace JsonTag {
-        const // (undocumented)
-        brokerageAccountGroup = "brokerageAccountGroup";
-    }
-    const // (undocumented)
-    defaultAccountGroup: AllBrokerageAccountGroup;
 }

 // Warning: (ae-missing-release-tag) "LastIntervalHistorySequenceSeries" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)